kana4/bioinformatics_rust_book/src/Chapter_7/7_0_Iteration.md

 # Iteration

-While there are loops (no pun intended) in all languages, Rust has many other powerful methods that make our life so much easier, but may also be a little confusing at first.
+While there are loops (no pun intended) in all languages, Rust has many other powerful methods that make our life so much easier.

 Instead of writing a `for` loop every time we want to do something per element, we can use a dot notation version, or an `iterator`.